soboapps/RateMyApp/README.md

     <string name="dialog_message_never">Never</string>
     <string name="dialog_message_no_gp">You do not have Google Play installed</string>

-3. in your Main Class
+3. in your Main Class Add...
-      // Under your
-      public class Main...

-      // Add...
       private RateMyApp rate;